 Vote-by-mail program hastily adopted amid the COVID-19 crisis in other populous states like Georgia, New Jersey and New York have been plagued with problems and fraud.
 The result — tens of thousands of disqualified ballots, voters forced to head to the polls on Election Day after never receiving a mail-in ballot and many citizens disheartened by the entire process.

-In Illinois, two primary concerns led the Cook County Republican Party to file a federal lawsuit to block the vote-by-mail program:
+In Illinois, two primary concerns led the Cook County Republican Party to file a federal lawsuit, Cook County Republican Party v.
+Pritzker, to block the vote-by-mail program:

 - Potential disenfranchisement: Illinois’ Vote By Mail program depends on partisan election judges with little expertise — including minors as young as 16 years-old — to determine the validity of signatures and therefore the ballots themselves.
 As a result, it opens the door to scores of ballots potentially being disqualified and voters being disenfranchised en masse.
 Already, nearly 30,000 mail-in ballots in California’s March presidential primary were disqualified when election judges determined the ballots either lacked a signature or the signature did not match the voter’s registration.
 And voters have no idea whether their ballot was disqualified because of supposed signature issues.